 (b) done or proceeded with or granted or refused by the Registrar of Titles by the direction or order or with the consent or approval of the Commissioner of Titles, or after the Commissioner of Titles has been satisfied of any facts —

-may be dealt with by a person appointed to both offices under this section without any reference, or on his own initiative or judgment, or pursuant to any order or direction made or given by himself, as in the circumstances of the case may appear to be most convenient.
+may be dealt with by a person who is both the Registrar of Titles and the Commissioner of Titles without any reference, or on his own initiative or judgment, or pursuant to any order or direction made or given by himself, as in the circumstances of the case may appear to be most convenient.

 (3) Nothing in this section shall be deemed to extend the powers of any Assistant Registrar.

 [Section 7A inserted by No. 5 of 1925 s.
-2.]

-8. Appointment of other and removal of all officers

-(1) The Governor in Council may from time to time appoint one or more Examiner or Examiners of Titles and one or more Assistant Registrar or Registrar of Titles and any other officers necessary for carrying out the provisions of this Act; and may remove any Commissioner Examiner Registrar or any other officer and supply any vacancy thereby or otherwise occurring.

-(2) The Commissioner may by instrument in writing under his hand —
+2; amended by No. 60 of 2006 s.
+107.]

+8. Other designations

+(1) The Governor may designate a person, or each of 2 or more persons, to be an Examiner of Titles under this Act.

+(2) The Governor may designate a person, or each of 2 or more persons, to be an Assistant Registrar of Titles under this Act.

-(a) delegate to an Examiner of Titles all or any of the powers, duties or functions of the Commissioner under section 81S and Division 2 of Part IIIB, as the Commissioner thinks fit; and
+(3) A person cannot be an Examiner of Titles or an Assistant Registrar of Titles unless the person is a member of the Authority’s staff.

-(b) vary or revoke a delegation given by him under this subsection.

-(3) A delegation under this section does not prevent the exercise of a power or the performance of a duty or function by the Commissioner.

-(4) The exercise or performance by an Examiner of Titles of any power, duty or function delegated to him under this section is sufficient evidence of his authority to do so, and no person shall be concerned to inquire as to that authority or be affected by any notice in relation thereto.
+(4) A person cannot be an Examiner of Titles unless the person is a legal practitioner (as defined in the Legal Practice Act 2003), or a barrister or solicitor of the Supreme Court of another State or a Territory.

+(5) When the Land Information Authority Act 2006 section 108 comes into operation a person who, immediately before then, is an Assistant Registrar of Titles becomes an Assistant Registrar of Titles as if designated under subsection (2).

+[Section 8 inserted by No. 60 of 2006 s.
+108.]

+8A.
+Designating statutory officers, generally

+(1) This section applies to —

+(a) the designation of a person under section 5 to be the Commissioner of Titles; and

+(b) the designation of a person under section 6 to be a Deputy Commissioner of Titles; and

-(5) An Examiner of Titles is subject in all matters arising out of a delegation to him under this section to the direction and control of the Commissioner.
+(c) the designation of a person under section 7 to be the Registrar of Titles; and

+(d) the designation of a person under section 8(1) to be an Examiner of Titles; and

+(e) the designation of a person under section 8(2) to be an Assistant Registrar of Titles.

+(2) The power to designate a person includes —

+(a) the power to revoke a designation previously made under that power; and

+(b) the power to designate a person to perform functions of another person who has that designation when it is impractical for that other person to perform the functions.

-[Section 8 amended by No. 31 of 1997 s.
-91.]
+[Section 8A inserted by No. 60 of 2006 s.
+109.]

 9. Certain signatures to be judicially noticed